 You can choose to opt-out from having Hotjar collect your information when visiting all websites using Hotjar services by using a ‘Do Not Track’ header.
 You can read more on how to do that at https://www.hotjar.com/opt-out.

 RBP uses advertising for the purposes of increasing awareness of our brands, products, and services to current and potential customers.
+Third-party web beacons and cookies are used on your website to provide advertisements about goods and services of interest to visitors on that and other websites.
 Utilizing third-party advertising solutions allows RBP to be more specific with who and how we build awareness of products and services.

 RBP utilizes certain Google AdWords features such as remarketing, interest categories, similar audiences, demographic and location targeting, and other types of interest-based advertising that help us customize who sees our advertisements.
 These features do not include any personally identifiable information including, but not limited to, email addresses, telephone numbers, and credit card numbers.
 If you wish to opt-out of targeted Google advertising, visit http://www.google.com/settings/ads.

 RBP may advertise to Twitter users by using features that collect user data through our websites for purposes of conversion tracking and serving ads targeted to users’ interests.
 Twitter users can opt out of some of Twitter’s interest-based advertising through the Digital Advertising Alliance’s consumer choice tool (http://www.aboutads.info/choices) or through such other methods that Twitter may specify from time to time here (https://support.twitter.com/articles/20170405).
 Twitter no longer support the Do Not Track functionality in their web browser.